xanmankey/FishingForPhish/docs/api.rst

 The image class shares the same attributes as the page class.
 The features attribute (along with the features) for the class is defined below:

 * features=None
       Same structure as the features attribute of the page class.
-Features can be found below:
+Features can be found below (where RGB color values are used, and IM indicates a feature that imagemagick was used to collect):

 |